- Why do Engineered wood floors squeak?

 - Can you walk on engineered hardwood floors after installation?

-- What is best underlay for engineered wood floor?
+- What is the best underlayment for engineered hardwood floors?

 - Do I need underlayment for engineered hardwood flooring?